 Latin America and Caribbean Studies People

-The Latin American and Caribbean Studies faculty is comprised of individuals with broad and diverse expertise in Latin America and the Caribbean.
+The Latin American and Caribbean Studies faculty and Staff is comprised of individuals with broad and diverse expertise in Latin America and the Caribbean.
 Most also have cross-regional and interdisciplinary interests.
 Faculty members are distinguished scholars and teachers in their respective area of specialization, and hold appointments in departments throughout the university including American Ethnic Studies, Anthropology, Economics, History, Geography, Women Studies, Fisheries, International Studies, Music, Health Sciences, Political Science, Romance Languages, Comparative Literature, Sociology, and in the Schools of Social Work, Business Administration and Forestry.
-For a list of faculty click here or select faculty from the menu.
+Check the profile of the LACS affiliated faculty here.

 Like our faculty, many of the graduate students affiliated with the Latin American and Caribbean Studies Program come from throughout the university and study in a wide range of disciplines.
-We also have affiliated graduate students who are earning a MA in International Studies and have chosen Latin America as their regional focus.
-For a list of our graduate students click here or select graduate students from the menu.
+We also have affiliated graduate students who are earning a MA or PhD in International Studies and have chosen Latin America as their regional focus.
+Here is a list of current graduate students focusing in LACS.